alexle/alexle.github.com/posts/first-half-marathon.markdown

 Crossing the finish line was overwhelming and surreal.
 For a second or two, I almost forgot where I was.
 I was filled with so many emotions.

 The sweetest part?
-My friends had made their way to the finish line, and shared that moment with me.
+My friends had made their way to the finish line, and was able to share the moment with me.
 Their support and excitement truly helped me along the race, and made the entire experience that much better.

 <a href="/static/2013-colfax-alex-le-finish.jpg"><img class="pure-img center" src="/static/2013-colfax-alex-le-finish.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>
 <div class="separator" style="clear: both; text-align: center;">